changswap/changswap-document/products/prediction/prediction-troubleshooting.md

 {% tab title="Check rounds you played" %}
 How to check the history of rounds you played

-1. Go to BscScan page of Prediction contract.
+1. Go to BkcScan page of Prediction contract.
 2. Scroll down to “8. getUserRounds”.
 3. Type in your wallet address under “user(address)”.
 4. Set “cursor(uint256)" to 0 and “size(uint256)" to 1000.